 [ 0.79471074 -0.06168061 0.55740988 -0.74866494] [ 0.98315975 0.73440604 -0.99219407 -0.966013 ] [ 0.96877238 0.83464859 -0.47381784 -0.79399857] [-0.84639089 -0.97504654 0.75642557 -0.95554083] [ 0.4511413 -0.26661095 -0.36721001 0.20417917] [ 0.15117511 0.32102874 0.14429348 -0.96409202] [-0.31694119 -0.9644246 -0.89420344 0.92559095]

-Now you should understand why this environment is called continuous, there might be thousands of values between -1 and 1 where the actor should decide what action is best.
+Now you should understand why this environment is called continuous, and there might be thousands of values between -1 and 1 where the Actor should decide what action is best.
 These numbers control our robot legs, it doesn't make a lot of sense for us, but for our AI agent, it will do!
-Now we successfully ran BipedalWalker random environment, now we can implement our PPO algorithm for continuous action space.
+We successfully ran BipedalWalker random environment, and now we can implement our PPO algorithm for continuous action space.

 The Continuous Actor-Critic model's structure